LexicMap: efficient sequence alignment against millions of prokaryotic genomes

 • Increasing the concurrency number

 • Increasing the value of --max-open-files (default 512).
-You might need to change the open files limit.
+You might also need to change the open files limit.

 • (If you have many queries) Increase the value of -J/--max-query-conc (default 12), it will increase the memory.